martian1431/gnl/README.md

 After finishing this project, I learned more about static variables, pointers, arrays, linked lists, dynamic memory allocation and file manipulation.

-My code is not the best, but it passed all the WeThinkCode_ tests successfully.
+My code is not the best, but it passed all the [WeThinkCode_][4] tests successfully.

 ### How do I use it?